 Furthermore, CyberGhost offers 7 simultaneous connections and 45-day money-back guarantee.
-Considering the $2.75/month the price, privacy-focused users in Singapore can take advantage of CyberGhost, making it an excellent all-around VPN to make your online sessions more private.
+Considering the price ( $2.75/mo ), privacy-focused users in Singapore can take advantage of CyberGhost, making it an excellent all-around VPN to make your online sessions more private.

 NordVPN contains over 5,500 servers in 60+ countries, with a server count of 184 in Singapore only.
 With the offshore servers, you can ensure that all blocked streaming services or websites continue working for you in spite of totalitarian governmental control.
 The NordVPN Singapore servers also play a key role for expatriates abroad that need a local IP address to access websites only available back home such as their bank or streaming channels like StarHub TV.

 NordVPN is headquartered in Panama and adheres to no-logging policy to protect their customers’ privacy, a fact that is justly appreciated in its review. also has some of the most impressive privacy-boosting features in the industry offering features like CyberSec, DoubleVPN, Onion over VPN, and killswitch for heightened privacy in the Singaporean cyberspace.